 A New Britain native, Marissa graduated from New Britain High School in 2014.
 She is now a rising senior Biology, pre-medical, major at Hampton University.
 While matriculating at Hampton University, she serves as a math and science tutor, as a well as a member of organizations such as the Biology club, Pre-Health/Pre-Medical Program, Minority Association of Pre-Medical Students, and Alpha Kappa Alpha Sorority, Incorporated.
 As she enjoys working with the youth, Marissa is also a regular volunteer at the Hampton University Child Development Center.
 Marissa will earn her B.S. in Biology in May 2018, upon which she plans to continue on to medical school and practice primary care medicine.

 With aspirations of becoming an osteopathic physician dedicated to providing primary care to pregnant women and children, Marissa believes in treating the body from within and with healthy diet and exercise rather than pharmaceuticals.
-This summer, Marissa is excited to serve as the New Britain ROOTS City Growers Summer Supervisor, working with the youth of the town she grew up in, educating them on sustainable farming and empowered eating practices.
+This summer, Marissa is excited to serve as the New Britain ROOTS Program Assistant, assisting program coordinators with the Summer Meals Program, Farmers’ Market and Farm-To- Summer School Programs.

 Board of Directors